lucas-koontz/Authorizer/README.md

   - [Code of Conduct](#code-of-conduct)
 ## Scenario

-Authorizer is going to be provided json lines as input in the stdin, and should provide a json line output for each one — imagine this as a stream of events arriving at the authorizer.
+The authorizer is going to be provided JSON lines as input in the stdin and should provide a JSON line output for each one — imagine this as a stream of events arriving at the authorizer.

-All operations in the stream are transformed into account statements and saved in a history for latter usage.
+All operations in the stream are transformed into account statements and saved in a history for later usage.

-Authorizer utilizes design patterns to provide a maintainable code.
+The authorizer utilizes design patterns to provide a maintainable code.

 ### Operations

-Adapter pattern creates a builder to handle each type of operation.
+The adapter pattern creates a builder to handle each type of operation.

 ### Violations

-Strategy pattern offers an structure to handle multiple violations that can occur in an operation.
+Strategy pattern offers a structure to handle multiple violations that can occur in an operation.

 ## Operations
 The program handles two kinds of operations, deciding on which one according to the line that is being processed: